 The Top 5 Foods You Should Eat When You Have Shingles

-Shingles is an infection caused by the chickenpox virus which can be re-activated later in life.
-Shingles causes a painful skin rash and blisters to form on your body, especially around or near your eyes, but can also occur on other parts of the body.
+Shingles is an infection caused by the chickenpox virus which can be reactivated later in life.
+Shingles causes a painful skin rash and blisters to form on the body, especially around or near the eyes, but can also occur on other parts of the body.
 Shingles is often accompanied with flu-like symptoms such as fever, chills and fatigue.
 Shingles is known as 'herpes zoster'.
 Shingles can occur in people of any age but it's more common in older adults.

 Here are 5 foods to eat if you have shingles or PHN:

-2. Saffron Saffron is a herb with anti-inflammatory properties.
-Saffron may help your skin heal faster and can also treat mild shingles symptoms, such as pain and itching.
-Saffron contains the chemical 'crocetin' which decreases inflammation in your body.
+- Saffron is a herb with anti-inflammatory properties.
+Saffron may help skin heal faster and can also treat mild shingles symptoms, such as pain and itching.
+Saffron contains the chemical 'crocetin' which decreases inflammation in the body.

-3. Peppers Peppers are good for your skin as they're high in vitamin C, a powerful antioxidant that protects your body from free radicals.
+- Peppers are good for the skin as they're high in vitamin C, a powerful antioxidant that protects the body from free radicals.
 Shingles can cause extreme dryness which may lead to infection so it is important to eat foods high in vitamin C to protect the skin from damage and increase the healing speed.

-4. Salmon Fish like salmon contain omega 3 fatty acids, another powerful antioxidant that can decrease inflammation in your body.
+- Salmon fish contains omega 3 fatty acids, another powerful antioxidant that can decrease inflammation in your body.
 Shingles causes severe pain and if left untreated, this pain may lead to depression.
 Omega 3 fatty acids are anti-depressants that help reduce the sense of depression caused by shingles.

-5. Dark chocolate Dark chocolate is high in antioxidants which protect the skin from cell damage.
-Shingles causes a loss of appetite which can lead to vitamin and mineral deficiencies, so it's important to eat high antioxidant foods such as dark chocolate.
+- Dark chocolate is high in antioxidants which protect the skin from cell damage.
+Shingles causes a loss of appetite which can lead to vitamin and mineral deficiencies, so it's important to eat high antioxidant foods.